Krypton (comics): DC Extended Universe

 In the 2016 film Batman v Superman: Dawn of Justice, Lex Luthor Jr. who in a deal with a Senator gained access to the crashed Scout Ship, managed to enter the ship using the fingerprints of General Zod.
 Using Zod's Command Key, he managed to access the Ship's mainframe.
 Luthor eventually overrides General Zod's authority over the ship, and learns how to use the Genesis Chamber.
 The Ship warned against what it would create, but Lex ordered it to proceed.
 Over the course of a couple of days, Zod's body began metamorphosing into a "Kryptonian Deformity", a crime among the Kryptonian Science Council.

+DC Universe

+In the rebooted DC Universe, Krypton is shown in Supergirl to be an advanced society.
+Brothers Jor-El and Zor-El are prominent scientists who try to warn the counsel that the core is unstable but are rebuffed.
+The planet is destroyed when the core explodes, and baby Kal-El, Jor-El's son, is sent to Earth in a space capsule.
+Zor-El activates a force field which protects Argo City from the explosion and preserves it as a floating city.
+Eight years later, Zor-El and his wife Alura have a daughter, Kara Zor-El.
+However, it is discovered that the soil of Argo City has been irradiated with Kryptonite due to the core's explosion, and many citizens, including Alura, fall ill and die.
+To save Kara from the same fate, Zor-El reverse engineers the space capsule that sent Kal-El to Earth and sends Kara and her dog Krypto to Earth, where she becomes Supergirl.

+In the film Superman, Superman discovers a missing message left by his Kryptonian parents which urge him to conquer Earth and take many wives to restore the Kryptonian race.

 Teen Titans Go!
 To the Movies

 Krypton appears in Teen Titans Go!
 To the Movies.
-In the film, the Teen Titans travel to the planet and harmonize its crystals with music, preventing its destruction and preventing Kal-El from arriving on Earth and becoming Superman, although they later undo this and allow Krypton to be destroyed to ensure Superman's existence.
+In the film, the Teen Titans travel to the planet and harmonize its crystals with music, preventing its destruction and preventing Kal-El from arriving on Earth and becoming Superman.
+The Titans later undo their actions and allow Krypton to be destroyed to ensure Superman's existence.